 I never thought that a car would be stolen from me.
 Regardless of how it happened, someone took my car.
 It’s a very odd feeling but at the end of the day, things like this happen.
 My biggest advice would be to stay calm and think rationally.
+Investing in a towball lock can also be very helpful in keeping your vehicle from being stolen.
 My mom was going absolutely crazy and kept trying to make me go crazy with her.
 She had her conspiracy theories that he was using my car to rob someone and it would come back to me or that somehow, someway, I would get arrested for the crimes committed using my car.
 Just distance yourself from crazy people who freak out more than you and know that cars can be replaced.
 I realized early on that I had to be super calm because eventually, my car would be found — and if it wasn’t, well, that’s what insurance is for.
 If you deal with things in a passive manner, you’ll see that everything just falls into place regardless.
 When it comes to dealing with Turo, I am extremely satisfied with their response and how they handled the situation.
 No doubt, it must have been tough for them to see something like this happen on their app after they verified and let someone blatantly steal a car.
 However, I’m really pleased with how everything worked out.

 In the coming days, I’ll be posting about my analysis with renting cars out on Turo and how the process works.

 In the meantime, here’s my referral link to rent a car on Turo.
 I don’t refer people often so i’m not sure what it really gets you.
 It’s probably a credit towards renting a car for some amount off.
 I also most probably earn the same amount as you after you complete the rental.
 Feel free to also rent one of my cars if you’re going to be in Los Angeles soon.
 Don’t worry, the stolen one isn’t going to get rented for a while.